 The job of a long-term post-acute care (LTPAC) provider is primarily to protect the health of its residents.
 That job was never as important – or onerous – for providers as it was in 2020.
 While providers were, understandably, focused on protecting residents’ physical health, it was equally as important to protect their health information.

 Even while contending with COVID-19, LTPAC providers were required to comply with the Health Insurance Portability and Accountability Act (HIPAA) Privacy, Security and Breach Notification Rules.
-With the hope that the worst of the pandemic is over, it makes sense to reexamine HIPAA rules, beginning with the Privacy Rule, and reinforce the importance of responsible policies and practices to every person working in your facility.
+With the hope that the worst of the pandemic is over, it makes sense to reexamine HIPAA rules, beginning with the Privacy Rule, and reinforce the importance of responsible policies and practices with every person working in your facility.

 An essential aspect of compliance with HIPAA is awareness and understanding of the rules.
 Consequently, maintaining and communicating HIPAA compliance should be at the forefront of your facility’s operations.

 The HIPAA Privacy Rule

 HIPAA is a federal law established in 1996 mainly to ensure the continuation of health insurance coverage for individuals and to improve efficiency in the healthcare industry.
 As technology advanced and the protection of an individual’s personal information became more critical, the HIPAA Privacy Rule, published in 2000 and modified in 2002, was created to set standards for protecting the privacy of patients’ personal health information.

 The Privacy Rule covers healthcare providers, health plans and healthcare clearinghouses.
 Covered healthcare providers include any service provider that furnishes, bills or is paid for healthcare.
 The Privacy Rule also covers business associates of these entities, defined as a contractor of the covered entity that handles patient health information on its behalf.